Child Custody Relocation Laws

 In addition to a notice requirement, some states also require the noncustodial parent to either consent or object by filing a motion seeking to prevent relocation.

 Some states allow a child custody relocation based on distance.
-For example, if the new location is within a certain distance (for example, over 100 miles), the court may deny relocation even if within the same state.
+For example, if the new location is a certain distance away (for example, over 100 miles), the court may deny relocation even if within the same state.

 Other states may consider any move out of the state a significant factor, even if it's barely across state lines.